suryajayaraman/DL-resourced/README.md

 	- One cycle lr (across the entire training cycle - linear / cosine annealing)
 	- Generally One cycle lr is less over fitting than Cosine Annealing with warm restarts

+- **Lower Batch size has a regulaizing effect (less generalization error); CON - higher training time**
+- **SGD converges little slower but Adam is fast and overfits a litte**
+- **SWA is a method to kinda average the model as it approaches minima, SGD often settles around the local minima but takes longer to find it**
+- **Transformers work well - Attention is all you need paper**

 ## Image Augumentation techniques
 - [Rand augument](https://github.com/ildoonet/pytorch-randaugment)

 ## Loss functions

-## Transformers

-## LSTM - from scratch
+- Cross Entropy ???
+- label smoothing CE ???
+- Bitempered logistic loss function ???
+- Focal loss function ???
+- Taylor loss function ???

 ## Pytorch lightning
 - [Tensorboard in PT-L](https://learnopencv.com/tensorboard-with-pytorch-lightning/)
--

 ## Optimizers

 - [Comparison of different Optimizers and lr_schedulers](https://medium.com/vitalify-asia/whats-up-with-deep-learning-optimizers-since-adam-5c1d862b9db0)
-- SGD with momentum and wieght decay is generally SOTA
+- SGD with momentum and wieght decay, Warm restarts is generally SOTA, but takes more time to converge compared to Adam
-- Combined with Cosine Annealing with warm restarts
-- Need to be explored further
+- SGD with Stochastic Weighted averaging gives better results
+- Adam converges faster but overfits lightly, different variants available -
+- AdamW ???
+- Ranger ???

 ## Kaggle discussions